Living in the UK

 Notarising and translation of documents for NMC: All accompanying paperwork requested as part of the registration process must be certified copies of the original documents, including both the original language version and an English translation.
-So you have to pay for translations and certifying documents.
+This means that you should be prepared to pay for notarisations and translations.

-Once you have an offer you may need to pay to have your immunizations brought up to date.
+Immunisations: Once you have accepted an offer, you will need to have all required immunisations brought up-to-date.

 Do you provide a meet and greet service?

 Yes every candidate and their family is offered a meet and greet service.
-This can be by a Professional Connections representative or a Trust representative.
+This may be a representative from Professional Connections or a representative of the NHS Trust.